ExPaNDS-eu/ExPaNDS/WP3/WP3.4-3.5/20220112-Meeting/MeetingNotes.md

 In total there will be 3 workshops for exchanging ideas and knowlege.
 Below are planned activities to tackle each issue.
 - Regarding standard data formats: We could gather together a list of projects working on stardard data format so that the ExPaNDS partners could know where they might get help this issue.
 - Regarding decision on metadata catalogue: We could organize a workshop where we present different solutions and highlight the weaknesses and strength of each solution.
+Target date might be after the the Umbrella ID workshop, but before June, e.g. April/May.
-- Reagarding PID issuing: We could organize workshop where we can exchange experiences and concept, invite external partners (B2Find), we could also make use of the PID workshop in WP 2 that takes place later this years.
+- Reagarding PID issuing: We could organize workshop where we can exchange experiences and concept, invite external partners (B2Find).
+Target date might be early summer.
+Note that there already was a workshop on [Persistent Identifiers for Research Facilities](https://expands.eu/2021/10/07/persistent-identifiers-for-research-facilities-workshop/) organized by WP2 in October last year.
+But it was mostly on other PIDs than for raw data.
-- Regarding AAI ID management integration: Umbrella ID integration with KeyCloak Workshop is already planned for this issue.
+- Regarding AAI ID management integration: Umbrella ID integration with KeyCloak Workshop is already planned for this issue, see below.

 ### For Task 3.5
 Marta made a report on Umbrella ID & KeyCloak workshop preparation.
 Information about this workshop can be found [here](https://github.com/ExPaNDS-eu/ExPaNDS/blob/master/WP3/WP3.4-3.5/UmbrellaIDWorkshop/requirements.md).
 We also discussed about the format of the workshop and when it should take place.